scipy-lectures/scientific-python-lectures/intro/matplotlib/matplotlib.rst

     :target: auto_examples/plot_ticks.html

-All of these locators derive from the base class ``matplotlib.ticker.Locator``.
+All of these locators derive from the base class :class:`matplotlib.ticker.Locator`.
 You can make your own locator deriving from it.
 Handling dates as ticks can be especially tricky.
 Therefore, matplotlib provides special locators in matplotlib.dates.